Nora Daduut

-Nora Ladi Daduut (born May 10, 1953) is a Nigerian Professor and Politician.
-She is the Senator representing Plateau South Senatorial District at the 9th Nigerian National Assembly.
+Nora Ladi Daduut (born 10 May 1953) is a Nigerian academic and politician who served as the senator representing the Plateau South senatorial district from 2020 to 2023.

 She was elevated to the position of professor in 2018 by the University of Jos.
 She is the first female senator from Plateau State.

 Career

 Daduut is a professor of French and resigned as the head of the department of French at the University of Jos, Plateau State.

 Political career

 In the 2020 Plateau South Senatorial District bye election, she represented the All Progressives Congress at the election where she polled 83,151 votes, while her closest rival at the polls Hon.
 George Daika, representing the Peoples Democratic Party (PDP), polled 70,838 votes.
-She was sworn into the senate on December 15, 2020.
+She was sworn into the senate on 15 December 2020.